 HIGH ALPINE ROAD

-This 48km stretch of alpine road winds playfully up through the Hohe Tauern National Park, the Alps' largest protected area, to just a stone's throw away from the highest mountain in Austria, the Grossglockner.
+This 48km stretch of alpine road winds playfully up through the Hohe Tauern National Park, one of the largest protected areas in Alps, to just a stone's throw away from the highest mountain in Austria, the Grossglockner.
 Open from May through to late October, this is an absolute must see whilst you're on holiday at the Landhaus Bergner Alm.
 It's an exhilarating drive, with absolutely breathtaking views of towering mountains, crystal clear lakes, glaciers and waterfalls.

 For Incredible Views